jizhang/jizhang.github.com/source/_posts/2023-02-13-setup-ci-with-github-actions-java-node-python.md

             POETRY_VERSION=${{ env.POETRY_VERSION }}
 ```

 But for the `build` job, Python is different from the aforementioned projects in that it doesn't produce bundle files like JAR or minified JS.
-So we have to invoke Poetry inside the Dockerfile to install the project dependencies, which makes the Dockerfile a bit more complicated.
+So we have to invoke Poetry inside the Dockerfile to install the project dependencies, which makes the Dockerfile a bit more complicated:

 ```Dockerfile
 ARG PYTHON_VERSION